javadrhm/crypto-top-gainers-losers-api/README.md

-Sure!
-Here’s the full updated README with that clearer phrasing:

----

 📊 Crypto Top Gainers & Losers API

 A simple project to **fetch, store, and serve** Top Crypto Gainers & Losers from CoinGecko’s market data.
 Built with **FastAPI** and **SQLite** for personal use, dashboards, or learning purposes.